json-everything/json-everything/docs_source/usage/schema/generation.md

 The `JsonSchema` type and its keywords are immutable.
 So even if we _could_ get to the keyword list inside the `JsonSchemaBuilder`, we wouldn't be able to edit the keywords to perform optimizations.

-Happily, this has led to a new type that mimicks keywords to hold their data until the keywords are ready to be built.
+Happily, this has led to a new type that mimics keywords to hold their data until the keywords are ready to be built.
 That new type is the keyword intent, manifested in this library by the `ISchemaKeywordIntent` interface.

 The intent is keyword-specific and holds the data needed to actually build the keyword.